IBM/portieris/README.md

 ## Reporting security issues

 To report a security issue, DO NOT open an issue.
 Instead, send your report via email to alchreg@uk.ibm.com privately.

-## Current limitations

-Portieris only supports sourcing trust data from the IBM Cloud Notary servers.
-You can deploy images from other servers while Portieris is installed, but you must disable trust enforcement for these images.
-The default ClusterImagePolicy enforces trust disabled for "*".